YouqinS/BCW-BE-task/public/doc/extend.md

 ## App Stores

-### Install a Chrome Web Store app
+### Install a Chrome Web Store appOld

-Users can install a Chrome app directly from your website, as long as the app and site have been associated via Google's Webmaster Tools.
+Users can install a Chrome appOld directly from your website, as long as the appOld and site have been associated via Google's Webmaster Tools.
 Read more on [Chrome Web Store's Inline Installation docs](https://developer.chrome.com/webstore/inline_installation).